mattpocock/ts-reset/readme.md

 import "@total-typescript/ts-reset/is-array";
 ```

-When you're using `Array.isArray`, you can introduce subtle `any`'s into your app's code.
+When you're using `Array.isArray`, you can introduce subtle `any`s into your app's code.

 ```ts
 // BEFORE